ArcBlock/nedb/packages/core/README.md

 - <a href="#updating-documents">Updating documents</a>
 - <a href="#removing-documents">Removing documents</a>
 - <a href="#indexing">Indexing</a>
+- <a href="#promise-support">Promise Support</a>
-- <a href="#browser-version">Browser version</a>
+- <a href="#typescript-support">Typescript support</a>

 ### Creating/loading a database

 You can use NeDB as an in-memory only datastore or as a persistent datastore.
 One datastore is the equivalent of a MongoDB collection.
-The constructor is used as follows `new Datastore(options)` where `options` is an object with the following fields:
+The constructor is used as follows `new DataStore(options)` where `options` is an object with the following fields:

 - `filename` (optional): path to the file where the data is persisted.
 If left blank, the datastore is automatically considered in-memory only.
 It cannot end with a `~` which is used in the temporary files NeDB uses to perform crash-safe writes.
 - `inMemoryOnly` (optional, defaults to `false`): as the name implies.